 A typical workflow can be an application review and approval process, which enable several people to work collaboratively on a user submitted form to either approve or reject it, as shown below.

-A collaboration job controls a workflow of transactions that represent users interaction with a form.
-A collaboration job can be considered as a series of tasks that Manager creates for the users to complete, review or reject the form.
+A collaboration job controls a workflow of transactions that represents user interaction with a form.
+A collaboration job can be considered as a series of tasks that Manager creates for users to complete, review or reject a form.
 A collaboration job consists of several steps with each step containing actions or endpoints.
-Steps are not ordered, but actions are sequential within each steps.
+Steps are not ordered, but actions are sequential within each step.
 The sequence of steps and actions defining a form approval workflow scenario is shown in the diagram below.

 The example above represents the happy pathA happy path is a default scenario featuring no exceptional or error conditions. scenario where the instance of a collaboration job is approved.
 The collaboration job is routed through three of the four steps shown on the step diagram above.
 An applicant fills and submits a form which starts the collaboration job.
 The first step being the Application Start, which has one action - the Form Start this links this initial submission by the applicant to the collaboration job.
 The collaboration job processing completes this action and immediately routes to the next step - the Application Review step - which has two actions - the Create Task, which creates a group task assigned to a review group, and the Task Wait which waits for the task to be submitted by a user.
 A user in the review group opens the task, review the submission, selects the Approve option to approve it, and submits this approval.
 This completes the Task Wait action which takes the Approve route to the next step - the Application Approved.
 This step is an endpoint which has one action, the Update Status, that notifies the applicant that there submission has been approved.
 Once all the actions have completed in an endpoint step, the collaboration job completes.

 A collaboration job can be started from an API call without requiring an initial form submission.